 Note: If Veeam Backup & Replication is installed on the Collector host, a remote PowerShell session will not be initiated and the script will instead run locally—no credentials necessary.

-If you have hosts with virtual machines in multiple Veeam jobs of the same type (e.g. backup, copy, replication), you may end up with merged instances as a result of duplicate machine names.
-To improve handling of duplicate names and avoid instance merging, set the veeam.instanceformat property on the Veeam Backup & Replication host to a value “dedupe”.
+If you have hosts with virtual machines in multiple Veeam jobs of the same type (for example, backup, copy, replication), you may end up with merged instances because of duplicate machine names.
+To improve handling of duplicate names and avoid instance merging, set the veeam.instanceformat property on the Veeam Backup & Replication host to the value “dedupe”.

 LogicMonitor’s package for Veeam Backup & Replication contains the following LogicModules.
 Please ensure that all of these LogicModules are imported into your LogicMonitor platform.